-- The Trustee has set the following long-term investment objectives in relation to the Scheme's DB investments: - The acquisition of suitable assets of appropriate liquidity that will generate income and capital growth to meet, together with any new contributions from the Company, the cost of current benefits that the Scheme provides. - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter term basis. - The Trustee has agreed a target, as set out in their Climate Change-Related Disclosures Report, with the aim of reducing the level of carbon intensity within the Scheme by 20% over the next 3 years from 31 December 2022.
-It should be noted that the target applies for the assets where Weighted Average Carbon Intensity (WACI) data is reportable. - The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustee determines to be financially material considerations in relation to the Scheme's DB investments.
+- 6.1 The Trustee has set the following long-term investment objectives in relation to the Scheme's DB investments: - The acquisition of suitable assets of appropriate liquidity that will generate income and capital growth to meet, together with any new contributions from the Company, the cost of current benefits that the Scheme provides. - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter term basis. - 6.2 The Trustee has agreed a target, as set out in their Climate Change-Related Disclosures Report, with the aim of reducing the Scheme's Weighted Average Carbon Intensity (WACI) by 50% for Scope 1 & 2 emissions until 2030 from the base year of 31 December 2022. - 6.3 The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustee determines to be financially material considerations in relation to the Scheme's DB investments.
 Reflecting these considerations, a high-level strategic asset allocation has been set by the Trustee, having consulted the Company.
-This is detailed in the IPID along with the rebalancing policy and full details of the investment manager structure.